kvarak/dnd/docs/_Classes/barbarian.md

 ### Zealous Presence
 At 10th level, you learn to channel divine power to inspire zealotry in others.
 As a ***bonus action***, you unleash a battle cry infused with divine energy.
 Up to ten other creatures of your choice within 60 feet of you that can hear you gain advantage on attack rolls and saving throws until the start of your next turn.

 You can use this feature once.
-See *Rest Additions* below.
+See *Rest Additions*.

 ### Rage beyond Death
 Beginning at 14th level, the divine power that fuels your rage allows you to shrug off fatal blows.